 This will depend on the requirements of Zambia, Dubai or any other transit city you might be traveling through at the time of your trip.

 As of September 3, 2021, all passengers traveling to Zambia must present a negative COVID‑19 PCR (non-rapid) test result.
 The test must be taken within 72 hours of departing the U.S.

 What safety precautions will I be asked to follow while at Camp Life?

 We will follow the guidelines of the CDC and the Zambian government.
 It is likely that all indoor activities will require a mask.
 We will make necessary modifications to the scheduled programming to practice social distancing in accordance with the Zambian government protocols.
 We will also set up sufficient hand washing stations for both kids and participants.

 Will I have to quarantine upon return to the U.S.?

-As of January 26, 2021, the U.S. requires a negative COVID‑19 PCR (non-rapid) test result as well as a 10-day quarantine upon arrival.
-However, this will depend on the requirements and protocols in place at the time of your trip.
+As of September 3, 2021, the U.S. requires all vaccinated and unvaccinated travelers to have a negative COVID‑19 PCR (non-rapid) test that was taken no more than three days before departure.
+However, travelers will not be required to be quarantined upon their return to the U.S, this will depend on the requirements and protocols in place at the time of your trip.